mangila/pokedex-java/README.md

 - Fan Out and Fan In
 - Dedicated Reader/Write Thread
-- Trigger Thread with a Worker pool pattern
+- Trigger Thread with a Worker pool